Volume 72, Issue 2

 Robin Holbrook, RN, ICU/Oconee Memorial Hospital, gave extra time to a patient who needed assistance eating.
 The patient had arrived terribly thin, as she had no one at home to help her.
 Holbrook patiently worked with the patient, spending an hour to get through one meal.
 She even came in on her day off to sit with the patient until breakfast was finished.

 Nominate a Stellar Star

-GHS’ Stellar Service program recognizes employees for demonstrating service behaviors that are above and beyond.
-Such recognition ranges from individual recognition within a department to the GHS Employee of the Year award.
+Prisma Health’ Stellar Service program recognizes employees for demonstrating service behaviors that are above and beyond.
+Such recognition ranges from individual recognition within a department to the Prisma Health Employee of the Year award.
 A story about an employee should stand out as exemplary.
 Exemplary means serving as a model or an example worth imitating.
 The behavior should contribute toward patient and family focused care or the equivalent type of service and focus for other customers, including fellow employees.
 Click here to nominate an employee for stellar star recognition.